MicrosoftDocs/win32/desktop-src/IpHlp/getting-started-with-ip-helper.md

 ---
-Description: 'The following is a step-by-step guide to getting started programming using the IP Helper application programming interface (API).
-It is designed to provide an understanding of basic IP Helper functions and data structures, and how they work together.' ms.assetid: '3280d6cf-2741-40fe-8aa5-9f5be96d9fb8'
+Description: The following is a step-by-step guide to getting started programming using the IP Helper application programming interface (API).
+It is designed to provide an understanding of basic IP Helper functions and data structures, and how they work together. ms.assetid: 3280d6cf-2741-40fe-8aa5-9f5be96d9fb8
-title: Getting Started with IP Helper
+title: Getting Started with IP Helper ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Getting Started with IP Helper